Skip to main content

 Protein Structure

-Protein structure refers to the specific arrangement of amino acids in a protein, which determines its function.
+Protein structure refers to the specific arrangement of amino acids in a polypeptide chain, which determines its function.
 Proteins have four levels of structure: primary (amino acid sequence), secondary (local folding patterns), tertiary (overall 3D shape), and quaternary (assembly of multiple polypeptides).
 Understanding these structures is essential for grasping how proteins interact and function in biological systems.

 Recommended video: